 Doctors Without Borders/Médecins Sans Frontières (MSF) works in conflict zones, after natural disasters, during epidemics, in long-term care settings, and more.

-Our teams see millions of patients every year in many different types of projects.
+Our teams provide medical care for millions of patients every year in many different types of projects.

 MSF often hits the headlines when an emergency dominates the news, such as an earthquake, tsunami, or war.
-But we constantly deliver humanitarian aid projects, from disaster response to long-term medical programs which stretch over decades.
+But we are constantly responding to urgent humanitarian needs, from disaster response to longer-term medical programs.

 We can respond to emergencies extremely quickly.
 When a devastating earthquake hit Haiti in 2010 our teams treated the first casualty within minutes.